kevineye/AppendAround/README.md

 	4. Configure your CSS to only display one potential container at a time (and display others depending on @media conditions in your CSS)
 	5. Any element in a data-set containers will keep itself in a visible container at all times
 	6. Add data-fixed="true" to any elements in data-set containers that should not reposition themselves
-	7. Add data-order="..." to specify relative ordering among repositioned elements within a container
+	7. Add data-weight="..." to specify relative ordering among repositioned elements within a container

 ## Sample markup